Des Moines Boosters

-The Des Moines Boosters were a Western League minor league baseball team based in Des Moines, Iowa, United States that existed from 1908 to 1924.
+The Des Moines Boosters was the longest-used name of a Western League minor league baseball team based in Des Moines, Iowa, United States that existed from 1900 to 1937.
 Des Moines fielded teams in the Western League from 1900-1937 and 1947–1958.

 Hall of Famers George Davis and Red Faber played for the Des Moines Boosters.

 History

 The Des Moines Boosters won two Western League championships - their first in 1915 under manager Frank Isbell and their second in 1917 under Jack Coffey.

 Des Moines had first fielded a Western League team in 1900, playing under several monikers before being called the "Boosters."
 At the time, the league was a Class A league, the highest level of minor league play.
 The teams that directly preceded the Des Moines Boosters in Western League play were the Des Moines Hawkeyes (1900–1901), Des Moines Midgets (1902), Des Moines Undertakers (1903), Des Moines Prohibitionists (1904), Des Moines Underwriters (1905), Des Moines Champions (1906) and Des Moines Champs (1907) before becoming the Des Moines Boosters (1908–1924).
 Des Moines won Western league Championships in 1905 and 1906, leading to the championship reference monikers.

 The Des Moines Demons continued play the Western League, playing in the league from 1925–1937.
 The Western League did not play in 1938, but resumed in 1938 without a Des Moines franchise.

 The Des Moines Bruins rejoined the Western League in 1947.
 The Des Moines Bruins remained in the Western League until it folded in 1958.